junxit/us-congress-bills-116/metadata.md

 - 2019-04-03 — Introduced in House
 - 2019-04-03 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-04-03 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-10-17 — Committee Consideration and Mark-up Session Held.
+- 2019-10-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2019-11-26 — Committee on the Budget discharged.
+- 2019-11-26 — Committee on the Budget discharged.
+- 2019-11-26 — Placed on the Union Calendar, Calendar No. 253.
+- 2019-11-26 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+116-312, Part I.
+- 2019-11-26 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+116-312, Part I.